- Explore the bustling city of Athens with a private tour of the Acropolis

 - Discover one of the world's first meteorological sites, the Tower of the Winds.
 Afterward, you can stroll down the neighboring Aeolou Street, which is home to an array of charming local shops and cafés.
 Try to keep some extra space in your suitcase in case you decide to buy something at one of the busy stalls of the Monastiraki flea market.

 - Take a stroll along the cobblestone streets of Plaka—one of Athen's oldest neighborhoods—where you'll find iconic two-story Athenian houses and charming antique shops.
-The district is tucked under the Acropolis hill and has a lovely, vibrant atmosphere.
+The district is tucked under the Acropolis Hill and has a lovely, vibrant atmosphere.

 In the evening, your hosts will recommend the best places to enjoy original Greek food.
 The country's cuisine has evolved over the centuries through a rare blend of Eastern and Western influences, all prepared while using local and seasonal ingredients.

 Start your day with a relaxed stroll around the charming Plaka neighborhood, Athen's oldest district.
 Located next to Acropolis Hill, you can easily spend hours wandering these cobblestone streets, all lined with shops, restaurants, and quaint little cafes.
-You can visit with locals in their shops, giving you a feel for the everyday life in central Athens.
+You can visit with locals in their shops, giving you a feel for everyday life in central Athens.
 Enjoy lunch on your own at one of the buzzy restaurants in the historic center.

 In the afternoon, you'll visit an amazing culinary multi-space where you can experience traditional Greek cuisine in a trendy, modern setting.
 There is an exceptional coffee house, a traditional pie shop, a creamery shop, and a kitchenette, all waiting to serve you a delicious dinner.